open-mmlab/mmdetection/README.md

 ## Models compression

-This project allows to make compression of the models by [NNCF](https://github.com/openvinotoolkit/nncf_pytorch) framework.
+This project allows making compression of the models by [NNCF](https://github.com/openvinotoolkit/nncf_pytorch) framework.

 At the moment the following compression methods are supported:
 * int8 quantization